 During the period of the IVA, your creditors must freeze any interest on the debts, and they are not allowed to pursue the debt, or instigate any legal action to recover it.

-At the end of the IVA, assuming all the requirements of the IVA have been satisfactorily met, all of the debts are cleared and effectively written off and you become debt free.
+At the end of your Individual Voluntary Arrangement, assuming all the requirements of the IVA have been satisfactorily met, all of the debts are cleared and effectively written off and you become debt free.

 A Debt Advice Organisation along with an insolvency practitioner will prepare, negotiate and administer an arrangement for you to voluntarily repay your creditors, this is what is known as an IVA.
 This may be done by using your spare income, a lump sum or other assets that you own.

 If you have surplus income after meeting your essential household and personal expenses or have assets that can be used to pay your creditors or have access to a lump sum, for example from a relative, you may then